 I was here three months and there is still no word on the contact that would assist in getting a social security card.
 I was getting very frustrated with the situation and also delusional.
 I was dreaming of this blue & white card.
 I was at a breaking point at the job & having a social security card would certainly help.

 The job schedule took its toll on everyone in the house.
 I was coming in late and even though no one said it, I am sure the noise I made getting ready for bed was not making sleep easy for everyone.
 I had to find a job in the daytime.
 The job was also a place of frustration.
 I was constantly given the nastiest tasks to complete and it just was not sitting well with me.

 We stopped in front of an empty house in a nice neighborhood on Miami Beach.
 Our job for the next month would be to retile, repaint & rebuild the inside of this house.
 My job was to paint & help out where I was needed.
 Before could paint however I had to strip the walls.
-This job is not only labour intensive but also very overwhelming to the senses due to chemicals you have to use.
+This job is not only labor-intensive but also very overwhelming to the senses due to the chemicals you have to use.
 It was the beginning of a nightmare job.
-A 16 year old was never meant to work this hard.
+A 16-year-old was never meant to work this hard.
 All I could remember thinking after the first day was, why did I have to do this?
 Why could I not stay in Jamaica?
 I knew the answers to most of these questions …opportunities.